Dreaming381/Latios-Framework/README.md

 **Common Reasons to Avoid:**

--   You absolutely require a robust out-of-the-box code-free skeletal animation solution for only a small number of entities right now and are willing to pay money for it
+-   You’d rather pay money than use this framework

 ### Calligraphics